nolan-meyer1/Bank-Application/README.md

 4. Teller Sign in
 5. Exit

+This application has a little bit of a heiarchy that goes like this:
+Main -> Menu -> Bank -> Teller -> Customer -> Account

 In order to get started with this application the first thing that you should do is create an account.
 After you create an account you can acess that account by choosing the first option.
 There you will type in your PIN that you set when you created the account and you can start running the application!

 EX: